 There are a few possible explanations for this.
 For one thing, if your home is not sealed up well, then you can expect to experience some drafts.
 Sealing up your home with caulk is a good place to start.
 During the summer, covering up your windows with good-quality blinds or curtains can make a big difference, too.

 In some cases, temperatures might rise so high or fall so low that your HVAC system has a hard time keeping up.
 This could be because your unit is not actually appropriately sized for your home, or it could be because of unseasonably hot or cold weather.

 Additionally, your heating and air conditioning unit might not be cooling or heating like it’s supposed to because of a mechanical issue.
 Some of the parts of your unit could be wearing out, for example.
 If this is the case, then a repair might just solve your problem.
-This will make it possible for you to keep your home at a much more comfortable temperature for you and your family.
+Another possible reason for inefficient cooling or heating could be clogged furnace filters.
+It’s essential to know how often to change furnace filters to ensure proper airflow and system performance.
+Regularly changing your furnace filters can help maintain the efficiency of your HVAC system and keep your home at a much more comfortable temperature for you and your family.

 5. It’s an Older Unit

 Even if you aren’t actually having any specific problems with your heating and air conditioning unit right now, it might be time to have it looked at by a technician.
 If your system is older, then it might need some repairs so that it will continue to work well for you and your family.

 Just as a unit that won’t turn on is a problem, a unit that will not turn off on its own can be a big problem, too.
 This is often related to thermostat problems, although there could be other issues at play, too.
 Manually turning your unit off might be your only option until you can have your unit looked at; otherwise, you might waste a lot of energy, or your home might become uncomfortably hot or cold because of your unit running for too long.

 7. It Turns Off and On Too Frequently